 The beach is lovely, and because the water was a little cold when we visited we didn’t go in.
 Instead we dipped our toes in and took in the sea air.
 There are walking paths around if you have the time, otherwise the beach itself is the perfect place to relax.

 If you are looking for a bite to eat Harry’s Shack is perfect.
-We sat outside with views of the beach and ate calamari and mussels.
+We sat outside enjoying views of the beach and ate calamari and mussels.
 It is worth visiting just for Harry’s Shack alone!
 Booking is recommended as it does get really busy, although we arrived around 12pm and managed to get a seat outside without a reservation.

 Mussenden Temple and Downhill Demesne